 The opposite effects that thromboxane and prostacyclin have on the width of blood vessels can control the amount of blood flow and regulate the response to injury and inflammation.

-Prostaglandins are also involved in regulating contraction and relaxation of the muscles of the intestine and respiratory tract.
+Prostaglandins are also involved in regulating contraction and relaxation of the intestine and respiratory tract muscles.

 Biosynthesis of prostaglandins

 Prostaglandins and thromboxane A2 (TXA2), collectively called prostanoids, are formed when arachidonic acid (AA), a 20-carbon unsaturated fatty acid, is released from the plasma membrane by phospholipases (PLA) and metabolized by sequential actions of prostaglandin G / H synthase, or cyclooxygenase (COX), and respective synthases.

 There are four primary bioactive prostaglandins generated in vivo: prostaglandin (PG) E2 (PGE2), prostacyclin (PGI2), and prostaglandin D2 (PGD2) and prostaglandin F2α (PGF2α).

 They are produced ubiquitously.
 Generally, each type of cell generates one or two dominant products and acts as a mediator of autocrine and paracrine lipids to maintain local homeostasis in the body.

 The level and profile of prostaglandin production during an inflammatory response change drastically.
 The production of prostaglandins is generally deficient in non-inflamed tissues but increases immediately in acute inflammation before leukocyte recruitment and infiltration of immune cells.

 The production of prostaglandins depends on the G / H synthases, colloquially known as COX, bifunctional enzymes that contain cyclooxygenase activity, and peroxidase that exist as different isoforms called COX-1 and COX-2.